Ferris-Labs/site-draft/README.md

 7. Do NOT REMOVE sample pages.
 These are for now meant as a guide.
 8. Do not edit any other settings
 9. Once finished please remember to push to git.
 Please ensure site builds and dispays correctly before pushing to GIT.

+**If you forget to pull and make changes and have issues with sync.
+Please follow the instructions below.**

+* rename your current directory to another name
+* clone the repo as normal so you get an upto date version
+* indivividually copy over the content you created into the freshly cloned directory.

+## GIT Based Edit

+For shorter edits and structuring it may be better to edit directly on GIT.

+* The feedback/ edit page / create child page are linked to GIT
+* So you can click on the links and edit within GIT hub and make your commits directly.

 # Images